NO

 For a small entity within the NRS 8 framework, Macct covers the essentials.
 The following is deliberately not automated or out of scope:

-• Bank import for foreign-currency accounts — the CSV importer assumes NOK.
+• Bank import for foreign-currency accounts — importing a statement assumes NOK.

-• Per-line currency in the same voucher — deliberately omitted; one currency per voucher.
+• Multiple currencies in the same voucher — deliberately omitted; one currency per voucher.

 • Group consolidation — not supported.

-• Payment in a different currency than the invoice — always invoice rate when the payment is registered.
+• Payment in a different currency than the invoice — the payment is registered at the invoice rate.

-• Auto-submission of the shareholder register — XML is generated, but submitted manually via Altinn.
+• Auto-submission of the shareholder register — the report is generated, but submitted manually via Altinn.

-• Bad-debt provisioning per customer — must be assessed manually under NRS 8 prudence.
+• Bad-debt provisioning per customer — must be assessed manually under the prudence principle (NRS 8).

 Back to About Macct